e-protocol/BugFix-QBluetooth-pairing-pin/README.md

 3) Open bluetooth.pro as a project in Qt.
 In my Linux OS location:
 /opt/Qt5.12.3/5.12.3/Src/qtconnectivity/src/android/bluetooth
 4) Choose required build for your current Android version.
 5) Build release and be happy!
-Now you can make pair with any Bluetooth device.
+Now you can use QBluetooth lib and pair with any bluetooth device